WakeMed Soccer Park

 WakeMed Soccer Park is a soccer complex in Cary, North Carolina, United States.
 It consists of a purpose-built, soccer-specific main stadium named First Horizon Stadium, two lighted practice football pitches, and four additional fields.
 The main stadium and the two lighted fields (2 & 3) are all FIFA international regulation size (120x75 yard).
 The stadium seats 10,000, while Field 2 also has 1,000 permanent bleacher seats.
 The complex also sports a full-length cross-country course and houses the offices of Triangle Professional Soccer.

-Originally opened in 2002 as the home of the Carolina Courage of the WUSA, WakeMed Soccer Park is now the home to North Carolina FC of the USL Championship and the North Carolina Courage of the National Women's Soccer League.
+Originally opened in 2002 as the home of the Carolina Courage of the WUSA, WakeMed Soccer Park is now the home to the North Carolina Courage of the National Women's Soccer League.
 The North Carolina State Wolfpack men's and women's teams of the ACC play select matches there and the complex hosts tournaments such as the NCAA College Cup, the ACC Soccer Championships, and the NCHSAA high school state soccer finals.
+It was the home of North Carolina FC of the USL Championship before their folding at the end of 2025.